• Partners

 6. Client Facebook profile Information about the sender.

-7. Reply text field Enter your message, then press send.button.label to send the message.
+7. Reply text field Enter your message, then press Send to send the message.

 8. Close button Exit the chat conversation.